-Photographer Dileep Prakash has travelled 1000s of miles for two years to make portraits of India’s ‘Anglo-Indians’.
+Photographer Dileep Prakash has travelled 1000s of miles for three years to make portraits of India’s ‘Anglo-Indians’.
 This term was first used in the 17th century to define mixed marriages between Indians and British or Europeans.
 Composed in a relaxed manner, Dileep Prakash’s images reveal a diversity of characters, from teachers to tea planters, from funeral directors to students and different generations, from children to grandparents.
 Lifestyle is a key element to the cultural richness of this visual documentary.

 How the subjects pose themselves within their living or work environments display a sense of dignity and honesty about their identity.
 The settings disclose historical and religious ties, they expose the simplest means of the home environment to the most elaborate.
-Some home interiors are like intimate small museums of times past with historical family photographs, Christian motives and colourful Indian textiles.
+Some home interiors are like intimate small museums of times past with historical family photographs, Christian motifs and colourful Indian textiles.
 The pink chiffon dress of an elderly lady tells of a traditional courting dance past in contrast to the younger tight t-shirt generation of today’s club-scenes.
 In its entirety, this series takes the viewer on a personal journey throughout India, based on autobiographical roots.

 Hardcover: 100 pages